dmlc/gluon-cv/docs/model_zoo/action_recognition.rst

 .. role:: greytag

-Visualization of inference throughputs vs. validation accuracy of Kinetics400 pre-trained models is illustrated in the graph below.
+Here is the model zoo for video action recognition task.
+We first show a visualization in the graph below, describing the inference throughputs vs. validation accuracy of Kinetics400 pre-trained models.

 .. raw:: html
    :file: ../_static/ar_throughputs.html

-The following tables list pre-trained models for video action recognition and their performances with more details.

 .. hint::